"The one who brings joy"

 Abigail has a high prey drive and will pull hard on her leash if she spots a rabbit.
 A home with no cats is highly recommended.

 She is smart and loves to learn tricks.
-Nothing makes this dog happier than to bring a smile in your face and to know she has done something good.
+Nothing makes this dog happier than to bring a smile to your face and to know she has done something good.
 In the same line of thought, she is sensitive to corrections and doesn't like disappointing her loved-ones.

 Note from foster mom: "We are working on basic commands and food manners.
 She is very easy to please so training is a breeze."

 Abigail is sooooo easy to love.
 She really is a great little dog who aims to please and adores cuddle time.
 She is easy to handle and very grateful.
 Give her a chance. you will not be disappointed!
-Abby's foster mom says she is shaping up to be a great dog who loves her family with every fiber of her being.
+Abi's foster mom says she is shaping up to be a great dog who loves her family with every fiber of her being.
 She told us that she had never met a dog that loves like Abigail does...
 And she apparently gives the best kisses!

 Missouri Pit Bull Rescue makes no express or implied warranty, representation or promise to the age, health, breed, habits, disposition, behaviors, obedience, or safety of the dogs in our program.
 Our assessments are subjective and based on information we receive when selecting the dogs for our program, as well as observations and reports from our volunteers and caretakers.
 Adopters understand that no one can predict how a dog will react under all circumstances and situations.